- May 17, 2017

 It’s important to note how design updates affect the content on your site.
 Some design changes will have little impact on your traffic.
 If you change the site background from red to orange, expect little change.
-However, if you decide to remove all your H1 tags on your pages, you’ll experience some traffic decline.
+However, if you decide to remove all your H1 tags on your pages, you may see your search rankings slide.

 There is even an overlap with images.
 For example you may be replacing all your stock photos with new illustrations.
 Visually, we’re seeing a design difference.
 But “under the hood” in the code, you need to make sure that the title of the image and the alt tag of the image stays the same as this is important content for search engines.

 Common issues affecting search after a website redesign